Filtration and stopping time #

 - le : ∀ (i : ι), self.seq i ≤ m

-on measurable space α
+A filtration on measurable space α with σ-algebra m is a monotone

-sequence of of sub-σ-algebras of m
+sequence of of sub-σ-algebras of m.

 Equations